The School of Modern Languages offers the following Master's programmes, which can be taken either full-time (one year) or part-time (two years):

 See our school research clusters for more information on how our research activity is focused within Modern Languages.

-You will also benefit from the Graduate School of Arts and Humanities' skills training programme, which allows you to extend your range of academic and professional skills.
+As an Arts student at Bristol, you will also benefit from a postgraduate skills training programme, which allows you to extend your range of academic and professional skills.
 You may also be given the chance at an appropriate stage to teach undergraduates, and you will be offered training for this purpose, leading to formal accreditation.

 School of Modern languages subjects are eligible for AHRC SWW DTP funding.
 For further details please see the Graduate School of Arts and Humanities funding website.